isaacfungg/obsidian/Mortgage Broker Course/Final Review Mistakes.md

 #### Lesson 15
-`Improved land`: Land that has been developed `Unencumbered`: Free of liens, mortgages, or other legal claims against it
+`Improved land`: Land that has been developed `Unencumbered`: Free of liens, mortgages, or other legal claims against it `Accrual Approach`: Same as cost approach
+`Executor of an Estate`: The person named in a will to carry out the deceased person's wishes

 #### Lesson 20
 **Initial Client Interview